 When to Hangboard

-A hangboard is one of the best tools a climber has to increase their finger strength.
-Whether you are focused on indoor climbing competitions or projecting outdoor rock climbs, at some point you will likely need to focus on getting stronger fingers.
+A hangboard is one of the climbers' best tools to increase their finger strength.
+Whether you are focused on indoor climbing competitions or projecting outdoor rock climbs, you will likely need to focus on getting stronger fingers.
 But how do you know if it is the right time to start hangboarding?
 Climbing well involves much more than strong fingers.
-Think back to the time you saw the "out of shape" climber flash your project outdoors or the "in shape" climber struggle on your warm-up in the gym.
+Remember when you saw the "out of shape" climber flash your project outdoors or the "in shape" climber struggle on your warm-up in the gym.
 Because every climber has a different body with different strengths and weaknesses, it can be difficult to tell what part of your climbing is holding you back.
-In this article, we will go over some indicators, or "Green Flags," to look out for that will let you know if finger strength is holding you back.
-We will also point out some "Red Flags" that may indicate that hangboarding isn't for you at the moment.
+In this article, we will review some indicators, or "Green Flags," to look out for that will let you know if finger strength is holding you back.
+We will also point out some "Red Flags" that may indicate that hangboarding isn't for you now.

 As a disclaimer, we'd like to reiterate that every climber is different.
 There is no catch-all rule that will tell you when to start hangboarding.
 These are just some tips.
-If you want to know for sure that you should start hangboarding, reach out to your local climbing trainer to get an evaluation.
+If you want to know if you should begin hangboarding, contact your local climbing trainer for an evaluation.

 Green Flags